 So my blog is going to be taking a bit of a different route over the next…ohh I dunno….2 years.
 Because I am going to be consumed with a current project I’m working on: my house.
 About a year ago I bought a building - a small warehouse of sorts - and decided to turn it into a live/work studio.
 And here I am, a year later, still in the construction process.
 The video shown here is the original vision I modeled for the space, and the photos show where I am in the process right now as far as the exterior and interior walls / HVAC / electrical / plumbing.
 As for finishing the space, furniture, etc….I’ll be doing most of the work myself.
 I have no idea how long it will take me, but the goal for me is to not purchase anything new.
 I’ll be finding used items or building all of the interior components myself.
-Posts coming in the following months will cover everything from custom wooden bathtubs to WWII helicopter propeller ceiling fans to exterior pulley systems.
+Posts coming in the following months will cover everything from custom wooden bathtubs to WWII plan propeller ceiling fans to exterior pulley systems.

 Sagmeister & Walsh are the latest in the line of excellent designers to collaborate with Moo on a line of cards for their Luxe collection.
 In typical Sagmeister & Walsh fashion, they took an edgy approach to their design, creating a series of business card-sized messages that are intended “to be handed to anyone you meet who delights or annoys you.”

 Thermosensitive paper and business cards.
 Interactions containing heat change the design.
 Bureau Rabensteiner